 For Ubuntu 12.04 and above (tested to 14.04), simply enter the following command that will install all necessary packages:

 $ sudo apt-get install python-setuptools python-pygame python-opengl \ python-gst0.10 python-enchant gstreamer0.10-plugins-good python-dev \ build-essential libgl1-mesa-dev-lts-quantal libgles2-mesa-dev-lts-quantal\ python-pip

 $ sudo apt-get install python-setuptools python-pygame python-opengl \ python-gst0.10 python-enchant gstreamer0.10-plugins-good python-dev \ build-essential libgl1-mesa-dev libgles2-mesa-dev zlib1g-dev python-pip

-Kivy requires a recent version of Cython, so it’s better to use the last version published on pypi:
+Kivy requires a recent version of Cython, so it’s better to use the latest supported version from pypi:

 $ sudo pip install --upgrade Cython==0.23